Incubation Capacity Building

 (6) Integrate the results from the pilots into a model roadmap for game incubation and disseminate it across the BSR

-Feedbacks both from the incubation staff and the start-ups who were in the pilots are reviewed.
+Feedback both from the incubation staff and the start-ups who were in the pilots is reviewed.
 The project partners discuss all findings and solutions with wider stakeholder groups and feed it into panels, workshops or other events of game industry, start-up networks, business development departments or agencies and business promotion events beyond games.
 Finally, they jointly assemble the well-working solutions into a roadmap, promote the approaches and disseminate them to wider stakeholder groups outside the partnership.

 (7) Integrate game incubation services into local/regional business support

 Finally, the project works on establishing a durable incubation support for game business in the 8 individual cities/regions.
-At local level, the project partners elaborate on individual business plans for game incubation in their city/region and draft a work-plan for setting-up and running such a structure, closely adapted to the specific local conditions.
+At the local level, the project partners elaborate on individual business plans for game incubation in their city/region and draft a work-plan for setting-up and running such a structure, closely adapted to the specific local conditions.
 Additionally, they discuss harmonisation and how cooperation may become part of business planning.
 The partners communicate the planning with relevant decision makers, opinion leaders and game business representatives and initiate the installation of incubator services related to games.